deforde/infosec-playground/README.md

 -------------------------------------------------------------------------------

-Everything here is built/executed on an Intel x86\_64 Linux machine.
+Everything here is built/executed within WSL2 running Ubuntu 22.04 on Windows 10
+on an Intel x86\_64 machine.